Why should I rent or buy from Acoustic Strings?

 Your card will be charged on the day that we first get your order, and will be continually charged monthly on that day until you no longer rent from us.

-I have a new credit card; how do I change my monthly automatic payment?
+I have a new credit card, how do I update my payment information?

 How do I build up equity with my rental?